essex clock repair service

 10. Regulation to optimise timekeeping.

 Often cleaning alone gives a movement a new lease of life so it tends to run more freely and that in turn may mean that it needs regulating again to correct the time-keeping.
 This is quite easy but for spring-driven clocks it cannot be rushed so if you're in a hurry, I'll explain what is required and leave that to you if you prefer.
-If you do wish me to regulate it, there's no additional charge but I shall need to have the pendulum.
+If you do wish me to regulate it, there's no additional charge but I shall need it for longer and to have the pendulum.

 Next, have a look at my clear, easy-to-understand price list.